wistia/wistia-open-docs/_posts/data-api.md

 ### Captions: Index

-This method will return all the captions for a video in SRT format.
+This method will return all the captions for a video.

-<pre><code class="language-markup">GET https://api.wistia.com/v1/medias/&lt;media-id&gt;/captions</code></pre>
+<pre><code class="language-markup">GET https://api.wistia.com/v1/medias/&lt;media-id&gt;/captions.json</code></pre>

 This method takes no parameters.

 #### The Response

-The response will be an array of JSON or XML objects with the following properties:
+The response will be an array of JSON objects with the following properties:

 Field | Description
 ------|------------